gebruederheitz/plaintextlego/README.md

 ```

 All of the above describes usage with ES modules.
 In many cases you might want
-to use the CommonJS builds (when building nodeJS libraries for instance):
+to use the CommonJS builds (when building (older) nodeJS libraries for instance):

 ```js
 const {PlainTextLego} = require('@gebruederheitz/plaintextlego');